Sandy Dennis: Film stardom

-Dennis went to London to star in A Touch of Love (1969), which flopped at the box office, as did That Cold Day in the Park (1969), despite being directed by Robert Altman.
+Dennis went to London to star in A Touch of Love (1969), alternately titled Thank You All Very Much in the USA, which flopped at the box office.
+That Cold Day in the Park (1969), by Robert Altman, did not fare much better.
 The Out-of-Towners (1970), a Neil Simon comedy with Jack Lemmon, was a hit.

 Television and supporting roles

 Dennis made a TV movie with Stuart Whitman, Only Way Out Is Dead (1970).
 She returned to Broadway for How the Other Half Loves (1971) by Alan Ayckbourn, which ran for over 100 performances, then did another TV movie Something Evil (1972), directed by Steven Spielberg, which drew a mixed reception.

 Let Me Hear You Smile (1973) on Broadway only lasted one performance, but Absurd Person Singular (1974–76) was a big hit, running 591 performances.

 In 1974 she played Joan of Arc in the pilot of Witness to Yesterday, Patrick Watson's series of interviews with great figures out of the past.

 Dennis was in Mr. Sycamore (1975) with Jason Robards and had a small role in the low-budget horror film God Told Me To (1976) by Larry Cohen.
 Her performance in the British comedy Nasty Habits (1977) drew harsh criticism from Vincent Canby in the New York Times.

 Dennis guest starred in Police Story ("Day of Terror...
 Night of Fear", 1978), and starred in the TV movies Perfect Gentlemen (1979) (written by Nora Ephron), and Wilson's Reward (1981).
 On Broadway she briefly joined the cast of the long-running Same Time, Next Year.

 She had a well-received part in Alan Alda's The Four Seasons (1981) and was in The Supporting Cast (1981) on Broadway for Gene Saks.
 She was in the stage production and film version of Robert Altman's Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean (1982).